 Calculating these losses is not always simple.
 There are also emotional losses that do not come with receipts.
 Your wrongful death attorney in Richmond will help you to identify your losses, calculate their value, and build a strong case.

-In Virginia, the right to file a wrongful death claim is based on the order of priority set out in the Code of Virginia § 8.01-53.
+In Virginia, the beneficiaries are the people who can receive compensation following a loved one’s loss.
+Those beneficiaries of a death claim are based on the order of priority set out in the Code of Virginia § 8.01-53.
 This law helps identify who is eligible to pursue compensation based on their relationship to the person who passed away.
 The following individuals may qualify:

 - The surviving spouse, children, and grandchildren of the deceased